Choosing Between VM and Docker-based Environments#

 When should you use Virtual Machines for your projects?#

-You want to have an up to date testing environment with the latest software packages.
-The Virtual Machines are regularly updated by engineers at Semaphore with the latest software packages.
+You want to have an up-to-date testing environment with the latest software packages.
+The Virtual Machines are regularly updated with the latest software packages by engineers at Semaphore.

 You are running or testing nested Virtual Machines.
-In these situations, you need full control over the operating system that only virtual machines provide.
+In these situations, you need full control over the operating system, which only virtual machines provide.

 When should you use Docker-based environments?#

 You want to have full control over the software installed in your test environment.
-Rolling software updates offered in the VMs are a great way to keep your test environment up to date, but they can also introduce unwanted issues into your test suite a new release is rolled out.
+Rolling software updates offered in the VMs are a great way to keep your test environment up-to-date, but they can also introduce unwanted issues into your test suite when a new release is rolled out.
 If you build and maintain your own Docker images, you gain full control over the release cycle of your testing environment.

 You want to have the same testing environment on Semaphore as in your local development environment.
 A docker image is a perfect choice in this case.
 With Docker images, you can guarantee the same software stack across development and build environments.

 You need custom software that is not available in the VM images.
-Semaphore's Virtual Machines are packed with a wide variety of languages and tools, but it is impossible to pack everything.
+Semaphore's Virtual Machines are packed with a wide variety of languages and tools, but they don't have everything.
 In the virtual machines, you can use

-apt-getto install them, but a more efficient way is to build a docker image that pre-installs everything necessary for your tests.
+apt-getto install what you need, but a more efficient way is to build a docker image that pre-installs everything that is necessary for your tests.